fullStackOasis/react-native-scrollview-vs-flatlist/README.md

 # FlatList

 Apr 11 2023 A FlatList has been added to the demo.
+[YouTube video here](https://www.youtube.com/watch?v=s4YR3-cC9Eo)

 The uppermost button has been set to give you the choice to add 2000 items to the FlatList.
 Once you do this, you will find a warning in Metro server logs: